riceissa/issarice.com/wiki/effective-altruism.md

 The group hasn't gotten much traction, so as of August 2015, the group has only had one meetup in November 2014.

 I continue to be involved in online discussions of EA, but have since become less involved in Seattle EA meetups.

+As of March 2016 or so, I've been doing more concentrated work in global health.
+As part of this work, I've been making several [Wikipedia pages related to global health](wikipedia#global-health).

 # Beliefs